I like to know, “Why?”

 That’s all I needed to know.
-Libido and sex are important because that’s how Mr. Muscle bonds with me.
+Libido and sex are important because that’s how my husband bonds with me.

 This epiphany was another confirmation to me of how our Lord knows us and loves us.
 He gives us mandates for our benefit.

 Praise the Lord, my soul; all my inmost being, praise his holy name.
 Praise the Lord, my soul, and forget not all his benefits – who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desires with good things so that your youth is renewed like the eagle’s.
 Psalm 103:1-5 NIV

 I desired for my husband and me to feel connected on a deep level.
 Neither of us had been feeling safe, secure, or significant to the other.
 It was like we were two people residing in the same house, yet living separate lives.